burgoyne/DeveloperToolkit/README.md

 This toolkit is where I collect the smaller utilities, templates, and workflows I build.
 Some projects will be GitHub Actions, some will be command-line tools or scripts, and some will be reusable patterns for CI/CD, documentation, release automation, infrastructure, and overall workflow automation.

-This repository is only the catalog and examples hub.
+This repository is the catalog and examples hub.
 Most tools will live in their own repositories so they can have their own versions, releases, documentation, and issue tracking.

 ## Overview

 The goal is to make useful engineering automation easier to find and combine.
 A tool might handle one part of a larger workflow, such as detecting changed projects, generating release notes, publishing documentation, or summarizing a deployment.

-The individual tools should be useful on their own, but they should also work well as building blocks in a larger pipeline.
-This hub keeps track of what exists, what is planned, and where each project lives.

 ## Toolkit Categories